North Korea Attempts Missile Launch, but Fails - Reports

-South Korea's Joint Chiefs of Staff (JCS) stated that the attempted launch was conducted from North Korea's eastern port city of Sinpo, but likely ended in a failure.
+South Korea's Joint Chiefs of Staff (JCS) stated that the attempted launch was conducted from the area near North Korea's eastern port city of Sinpo, but likely ended in a failure.

+"North Korea attempted to launch an unidentified missile this morning in Sinpo district of the Hamgyong-namdo province, but the test appears to have failed," the Joint Chiefs of Staff said.

+US Pacific Command issued a statement saying they detected what they believed was a North Korean missile launch, which occurred at 11:21 am Hawaii time on April 15.
+The military said the missile "blew up almost immediately," adding that its type is yet to be identified.

+Statement made by #UnitedStates @PacificCommand about latest #NorthKorea missile launch from Sinpo area. pic.twitter.com/5ETSqN6kpl— Aldin 🇧🇦 (@CT_operative) 15 апреля 2017 г.

-The failed test was conducted as US Vice President was expected to arrive in Seoul to celebrate Easter with American military contingent deployed there.
+The failed test was conducted as US Vice President Mike Pence was expected to arrive in Seoul to celebrate Easter with the American military contingent deployed there.

+On Saturday, the North Korean authorities held the massive military parade marking 105th birth anniversary of founder and former leader Kim Il-sung in Pyongyang, unveiling some of the country's new defense weapons systems, including Submarine-launched ballistic missiles (SLBMs) and long-range intercontinental ballistic missile (ICBM).

+US President Donald Trump pledged on Thursday to "take care of" the North Korean "problem."

 All comments